 Probably most amateurs will prefer GMAT, because it is most user friendly, has a lot of documentation and help files, and contains many sample scripts.
 Scripts that are created by other amateurs can be used without having much knowledge or experience with GMAT.

-It is not certain that orbital elements for all deep space spacecraft carrying amateur radio payloads will be made available to radio amateurs.
+It is not certain that orbital elements for all future deep space spacecraft carrying amateur radio payloads will be made available to radio amateurs.
 Therefore amateurs may need to measure these orbital elements themselves through doppler and ranging measurements.
 So amateurs will need to set up their own Amateur Deep Space Network, similar to NASA's DSN, ESA's Estrack, etc. This will require some stations with large enough antennas and with equipment to carry out doppler and ranging measurements to determine direction and distance to the spacecraft.
 This new development is an interesting challenge for radio amateurs.

 For the direction to the spacecraft its celestial coordinates, i.e. its Right Ascension and Declination, must be determined.
 The Right Ascension is derived from the midpoint of the measured doppler curve, while the Declination is derived from the amplitude of the doppler curve.
 The distance to the spacecraft is determined using the measured delay of the received downlink signals.